Green Carnation: Reunion (2014–present)

 On September 10, 2016, Green Carnation made its debut at ProgPower USA (PPUSA) at Center Stage in Atlanta, Georgia.
 The band played "Light of Day, Day of Darkness" in its entirety to a sold-out venue.
-This performance received rave reviews and many claim it to be one of the best performances ever, at PPUSA.
+This performance received rave reviews and many claim it to be one of the best performances ever at PPUSA.

-On August 24, 2018, the group released their third live album Last Day of Darkness on DVD/CD format under the Prophecy Productions label.
+On August 24, 2018, the group released their third live album, Last Day of Darkness, in DVD/CD format under the Prophecy Productions label.
 The show was recorded at the Kilden Centre, Kristiansand on November 26, 2016.

-The band announced the recording of their first album in 14 years titled Leaves of Yesteryear.
-On March 5, 2020 was released the title track as a music video and a single for digital download.
+The band later announced the recording of their first album in 14 years titled Leaves of Yesteryear.
+On March 5, 2020, they released the title track as a music video and a single for digital download.
 On May 6, 2020, the band did a live listening party via YouTube to introduce the world to their sixth studio album.

-Finally, Leaves of Yesteryear was released on May 8, 2020 via Season of Mist and produced by Green Carnation and Endre Kirkesola.
-The album was recorded and mixed by Endre Kirkesola.
-The mastering was done by mastering engineer Maor Appelbaum.
+Produced by Green Carnation and Endre Kirkesola, Leaves of Yesteryear was finally released on May 8, 2020, via Season of Mist.
+The album was recorded and mixed by Endre Kirkesola, while the mastering was done by mastering engineer Maor Appelbaum.

 On November 13, 2020, the band released the single "The World Without a View", only available as a streaming video and digital download via Season of Mist.
-The song was since released digitally on December 18th 2020.
+The song was released digitally on December 18, 2020.

+In December 2021, the remastered edition of the 2006-album Acoustic Verses was released, with new cover art and additional songs.
+It was followed by the single release of "Time in a Bottle", a cover song, originally written by Jim Croce.

+On September 5th, 2025, the band released the album A Dark Poem, Pt.
+1: The Shores of Melancholia.